 General public also uses accounting information of business organizations.
 For example, accounting information is:

 - a source of education for students of accounting and finance.

 - a source of valuable data for those researching about organizational impact on individuals and economy as a whole.

 - a source of information for the people looking for job opportunities.

 - a source of information about the future of a particular enterprise.

 Accounting information provides important information to customers about current position of a business organization and to make a judgment about its future.
-Customers can be divided into three groups – manufactures or producers at various stages of production, wholesalers and retailers and end users or final consumers.
+Customers can be divided into three groups – manufactures or producers at various stages of production, wholesalers & retailers, and end users or final consumers.

-Manufacturers or producers at every stage of processing need assurance that the organization in question will continue providing inputs such as raw materials, parts, components and support etc. The wholesalers and retailers must be assured of consistent supply of products.
+Manufacturers or producers at any stage of processing need assurance that the organization in question will continue providing inputs such as raw materials, parts, components and support etc. The wholesalers and retailers must be assured of consistent supply of merchandise inventory.
 The end users or final consumers are interested in continuous availability of products and related accessories.
 Because of these reasons, the accounting information is of significant importance for all three types of customers.

 Employees who do not have a hand in core management of the business are considered external users of accounting information.
 They are interested in financial information because their present and future is tied up with the success or failure of the business.
 The success and profitability of business ensure job security, better remuneration, job promotion and retirement benefits.